CrowdLinker/navigation-components/docs/screen-containers.md

 - The Modal container renders one view ontop of another, and can be dismissed with a gesture.
 It supports the same configurations as Tabs and Stack, but can only receive two child screens.
 It provides a `useModal()` hook that lets you imperatively toggle the modal, as well as declarative props for modal display.

 These screen containers are the primitives at your disposal for managing the screens of your app.
 They all subscribe to the same contract with Navigator and so all of the rules of routing and navigation apply.
+Because of this contract, `navigation-components` provides a way for you to create your own screen containers as well - documentation on this will be provided in an upcoming update.

 More in depth details about configuring each of this will be available in the near future!